brooklynrail/brooklynrail-platform/content/events/2021/10/a-little-piece-of-light-donna-hylton.md

 title: "A Little Piece of Light: Donna Hylton"
 deck: Donna Hylton with JoAnne Page
 summary: Criminal justice activists Donna Hylton and JoAnne Page sit down for a conversation on alternatives to incarceration.
-We conclude with a poetry reading.
+We conclude with a reading of Galal El-Behairy's 'Letters from Tora Prison' by Pierre Joris.
 people: []
+poets:
+  - person: pierre-joris
 date: 2021-10-21T13:00:00-0500
 end_date: 2021-10-21T14:30:00-0500
 series: 412